 It should be noted that you don't need to do anything in order to get a very basic TOC.
-As long as your parse() step has extracted a dcterms:title string and optionally a dcterms:issued date for each document, you'll get basic "Sorted by title" and "Sorted by date of publication" TOCs for free.
-But if you've been a
+As long as your parse () step has extracted a doterms:title string and optionally a doterms:issued date for each document, you'll get basic "Sorted by title" and "Sorted by date of publication" TOCs for free.

-10.1 Defining facets for grouping and sorting
+11.1 Defining facets for grouping and sorting